ArmelHadzic/pink-panther-ost/readMe.md

 To run it do the following:

-- extract the code from the zip file or clone the repository from: LINK
+- extract the code from the zip file or clone the repository from: https://github.com/ArmelHadzic/pink-panther-ost.git
-- navigate  in the terminal to the location where it's extracted/cloned and run the following commands: https://github.com/ArmelHadzic/pink-panther-ost.git
+- navigate  in the terminal to the location where it's extracted/cloned and run the following commands:
  1. ```npm install``` (to get all the dependencies needed to running the application)
  2. ```npm start``` (to start the application)